 The Protection of Freedoms Act 2012 is a wide-ranging piece of legislation that includes a section (Part 5) that deals with safeguarding.
 It made several amendments to the Safeguarding Vulnerable Groups Act, but most importantly, began the process which saw the Independent Safeguarding Scheme merge with the Criminal Records Bureau into the Disclosure and Barring Service.

 You can read more about both acts and safer recruitment policy on the Gov.uk website, and both are covered within our Safer Recruitment course.

-Important: The full extent of safer recruitment practices is expansive, detailed, and in some cases complex.
-In order to be fully briefed, you should undertake a course that covers all of the relevant legal requirements.
-Find out how Virtual College can help you or your employees understand how to recruit safely by visiting our Safer Recruitment Course page here.
+The full extent of safer recruitment procedures is expansive, detailed, and in some cases complex.
+In order to be fully briefed, the best thing to do is to undertake a course that covers all of the relevant legal requirements and gives guidance on how best to outline a safer recruitment policy for your organisation.